MARCH 2026 · 10 MIN READ

 For Rwandan banks already working toward BNR compliance and ISO 27001, many of these controls will already be partially in place.
 The gap is usually in the specifics: PCI DSS requires particular encryption standards, specific logging retention periods, and a precisely defined cardholder data environment (CDE) scope.

-How penetration testing satisfies Requirement 11.4
+How penetration testing supplies the evidence Requirement 11.4 requires

 External penetration testing